 Thus that great colony of Jews began in Babylonia, the existence of which may be traced in Apostolic times (1Peter 5:13) and which retained its influence long after in the Talmudical schools.
-These Hebrew settlements may be followed through various parts of the continental East, to the borders of the Caspian, and even to China.
+These Hebrew settlements may be followed through various parts of the continental East to the borders of the Caspian and even to China.

-One of Seleucus' successors to his throne, Antiochus the Great, established two thousand Jewish families in Lydia and Phrygia.
-Prom hence they would spread into Pamphylia and Galatia, and along the western coasts from Ephesus to Troas.
-And the ordinary channels of communication, in conjunction with that tendency to trade which already began to characterize this wonderful people, would easily bring them to the islands, such as Cyprus and Rhodes.
+One of Seleucus' successors to his throne, Antiochus the Great, established two thousand families of Jews in Lydia and Phrygia.
+From hence they would spread into Pamphylia and Galatia, and along the western coasts from Ephesus to Troas.
+And the ordinary channels of communication, in conjunction with that tendency to trade which already began to characterize them, would easily bring them to islands such as Cyprus and Rhodes.

-The Jewish quarter of Alexandria is well known in history; and the colony of Hellenistic Jews in Lower Egypt is of greater importance than that of their Aramaic brethren in Babylonia.
-Alexander himself brought Jews and Samaritans to his famous city; the first Ptolemy brought many more; and many betook themselves hither of their free will, that they might escape from the incessant troubles which disturbed the peace of their fatherland.
+The Jewish quarter of Alexandria is well known in history, and the colony of Hellenistic Jews in Lower Egypt is of greater importance than that of their Aramaic brethren in Babylonia.
+Alexander himself brought Jews and Samaritans to his famous city.
+The first Ptolemy brought many more and many betook themselves hither of their free will, that they might escape from the incessant troubles which disturbed the peace of their fatherland.
 Nor was their influence confined to Egypt, but they became known on one side in Ethiopia, the country of Queen Candace (Acts 8:27) and spread on the other in great numbers to the "parts of Libya about Cyrene."

-It is natural to suppose that those islands of the Archipelago which, as Humboldt has said, were like a bridge for the passage of civilization, became the means of the advance of Judaism.
+It is natural to suppose that those islands of the Archipelago which, as Humboldt has said, were like a bridge for the passage of civilization, became the means of the advance of the Jews.
 The journey of the proselyte Lydia from Thyatira to Philippi (Acts 16:14) and the voyage of Aquila and Priscilla from Corinth to Ephesus (Acts 18:18), are only specimens of mercantile excursions which must have begun at a far earlier period.

-Nicolas of Antioch" (Acts 6:5) is only one of that "vast multitude of Greeks" who, according to Josephus, were attracted in that city to the doctrine and ritual of the Jews.
-In Damascus, we are even told by the same authority that the great majority of the women were proselytes; a fact which receives a remarkable illustration from what happened to Paul at Iconium (Acts 3:50).
-But all further details may be postponed till we follow Paul himself into the synagogues, where he so often addressed a mingled audience of "Jews of the dispersion" and "devout" strangers.
+Nicolas of Antioch (Acts 6:5) is only one of that "vast multitude of Greeks" who, according to Josephus, were attracted in that city to the doctrine and ritual of the Jews.
+In Damascus, we are even told by the same authority that the great majority of the women were proselytes, a fact which receives a remarkable illustration from what happened to Paul at Iconium (Acts 3:50).
+But all further details may be postponed till we follow Paul himself into the synagogues, where he so often addressed a mingled audience of "Jews of the dispersion" and devout strangers.